Kax675/Kax675/README.md

 - 👨🏽‍💻 I’m currently a Student
 - 🌱 I’m currently exploring C, C# and C++ with a big interest.
-- 🤔 My interest lies in back end web development.
+- 🤔 My interest lies in backend web development.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [kaxozae@gmail.com](mailto:kaxozae@gmail.com).